tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 7. Student Do: Spring Cleaning (15 min)

 In this activity, students will perform a series of data quality checks on stock data to ensure the data is ready for analytical use.
-The objective of this activity is for students to learn how to clean data using Pandas native functions: `count`,`value_counts`,`isnull`,`sum`,`mean`,`contains`, and `replace`.
+The objective of this activity is for students to learn how to clean data using Pandas native functions: `count`, `isnull`,`sum`,`mean`,`fillna`, and `replace`.

 **Files:**